POETSII/tinsel/doc/custom/README.md

 ## Tinsel API extensions

-The following Tinsel API function is provided for obtaining the address of a specified custom accelerator.
+The following Tinsel API function is provided for obtaining the address of a specified custom accelerator from software land.

 ```c++
 inline uint32_t tinselAccId(